hsf-training/hsf-training-ml-webpage/_episodes/07-Data_Preprocessing.md

 ~~~
 {: .language-python}

  The data type is currently a pandas DataFrame: we now need to convert it into a NumPy array so that it can be used in scikit-learn and TensorFlow during the machine learning process.
 Note that there are many ways that this can be done: in this tutorial we will use the NumPy **concatenate** functionality to format our data set.
-For more information, please see [the NumPy documentation].
+For more information, please see [the NumPy documentation on concatenate](https://numpy.org/doc/stable/reference/generated/numpy.concatenate.html).
 We will briefly walk through the code in this tutorial.

 ~~~
 #  Organise data ready for the machine learning model